0xAX/asm/README.md

 Thanks to the volunteers, the posts about assembly programming are translated into different languages.

+> [!NOTE]
+> The translations may diverge from the original content.

 ### Chinese translation

   * [译文: Say hello to x64 Assembly [part 1]](https://github.com/time-river/vvl.me/blob/master/source/_posts/translation-Say-hello-to-x64-Assembly-part-1.md)